 |Roman iron making and ore extraction, particularly related to settlements at Barcombe and Beddingham, East Sussex||Ann Bestfirstname.lastname@example.org||Romano-british bloomeries on the southern side of the High Weald; possible relationships with historic routeways in Danehill, Fletching, Ashdown and Sheffield forest areas; iron related field names||(Mrs) Gerry Crawshawemail@example.com

 |18th C Wealden iron industry||Jeremy Hodgkinsonfirstname.lastname@example.org|

 WIRG is in the process of putting online dissertations which have been submitted for further degrees.
-Two have been added to the site so far:
+Three have been added to the site so far:

 The Iron Industry of Roman Britain by Henry F Cleere, 1981